 We carefully manage the transition of our pupils throughout the school and also in preparing pupils for further education.
-Red Rose School advice to pupils and their parents/guardian/carers about the transition process from Junior School to the Senior School.
+Hartlepool school advice to pupils and their parents/guardian/carers about the transition process from Junior School to the Senior School.
 Our staff also spends time towards the end of the current academic year working with their new prospective class for the year ahead.
-This allows pupils to familiarise themselves with their new teacher in readiness for the next year group.
+This allows pupils to familiarise themselves with their new Hartlepool school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is out aim that all students fulfil their potential teacher in readiness for the next year group.
 We are especially careful in ensuring that transitions for children with SEND are fully prepared at each stage both internally and externally.